-Ample Hills Creamery is an ice cream shop at Walt Disney World’s BoardWalk Inn, which is within walking distance of Epcot and Hollywood Studios.
-This review features ice cream photos, or thoughts on the 16 flavors, and our take on the value for money–whether Ample Hills is worth the premium pricing.
-(Updated March 18, 2020.)
+Ample Hills Creamery was an ice cream shop at Walt Disney World’s BoardWalk Inn, which is within walking distance of Epcot and Hollywood Studios.
+This features the latest news on the future of Ample Hills at WDW, and some reminiscing about our experiences at Ample Hills over the years.
+(Updated July 23, 2020.)

-Before we get started with the review of this exceptional ice creamery, we’ll start with the bad news.
-Ample Hills hasfiled for bankruptcy protection, per the Real Deal.
+We’ll start with the bad news.
+Earlier this spring, Ample Hills filed for bankruptcy protection.
 The shop plans to continue operating all locations at this time while reorganizing via Chapter 11 bankruptcy.
-Per Ample Hills, the plan is to restructure and refocus while moving forward.
+Per Ample Hills, the plan at that time was to restructure and refocus while moving forward.

+We didn’t end up going to Ample Hills those last couple of days, which now seems like a mistake in hindsight.
 This might seem hyperbolic, but Sarah talks about Ample Hills on a near-daily basis.
-(As she says, Ample Hills is to her what In-N-Out Burger is to me.)
-And she’s not wrong–the idea of losing Ample Hills is pretty upsetting.
-We’re sharing this with you not because we think you could use even more bad news, but because Ample Hills has quickly become a Walt Disney World treasure (as you can read in the review that follows).
+Ample Hills is to her what In-N-Out Burger is to me.
+And she’s not wrong–losing Ample Hills is pretty upsetting.
+Ample Hills has quickly become a Walt Disney World treasure (as you can read in the review that follows).

 Unlike many other ice cream hot spots at Walt Disney World, Ample Hills Creamery is anything but garden variety.
 It might be heresy to some, but Ample Hills is unquestionably serving a higher quality ice cream than the off-the-shelf Edy’s served at fan-favorite Beaches & Cream.